GVCLab/EmoCAST/README.md

    - For the *reference image*, it should be cropped into a square with the face as the primary focus, facing forward.

-   - For the *emotive text prompt*, it should describe a specific talking scene, such as:
+   - For the *emotive text prompt*, it describe a specific talking scene, such as:

      `The portrait is experiencing chronic illness or pain.`